Parshantrao/Ecommerce-and-cart-management/README.md

 ### GET /products
 - Returns all products in the collection that aren't deleted.
   - __Filters__
-    - Size
+    - Size (The key for this filter will be 'size')
-    - Product name
+    - Product name (The key for this filter will be 'name').
+You should return all the products with name containing the substring recieved in this filter
-    - Price - greater than or less than
+    - Price : greater than or less than a specific value.
+The keys are 'priceGreaterThan' and 'priceLessThan'.

+> **_NOTE:_** For price filter request could contain both or any one of the keys.
+For example the query in the request could look like { priceGreaterThan: 500, priceLessThan: 2000 } or just { priceLessThan: 1000 } )

   - __Sort__
-    - Sorted by product price in ascending or descending _eg_ /products?size=XL&name=Nit%20grit
+    - Sorted by product price in ascending or descending.
+The key value pair will look like {priceSort : 1} or {priceSort : -1}
+  _eg_ /products?size=XL&name=Nit%20grit
 - __Response format__
   - _**On success**_ - Return HTTP status 200.
 Also return the product documents.
 The response should be a JSON object like [this](#successful-response-structure)